simlay/simlay.github.io/content/posts/2026-01-rust-xctesting.md

 This is a pretty brittle setup and I'm not sure I suggest it in production.
-One can't get the exit status easily, getting this to run on a device is still quite unknown (how do I get the data container on device?).
+One can't get the exit status easily, getting this to run on a device is still quite unclear - How do I get the data container on device?.

 Once setup, I find the TUI interface for development a lot nicer in general.
 The `xcodebuild` tooling is just a bit worse than a set of make lines.
 It